ten-protocol/ten-documentation/docs/4-write-ten-dapp/5-bridging.md

 ## Support

-For any inquiries or assistance regarding the TEN Bridge, please contact our team at [team@obscu.ro](mailto:team@obscu.ro).
+For any enquiries or assistance regarding the TEN Bridge, please contact our team at [team@obscu.ro](mailto:team@obscu.ro).

 ## Conclusion